marcglasberg/asyncredux.com/react/basics/counter-app-examples.md

 <hr></hr>

-This concludes the basics of Async Redux.
+This concludes our review of the basics of Async Redux.
 However, if you want to become an advanced Async Redux user, continue reading the next sections.
 The next one will cover advanced topics related to actions.